The Maguari Stork

 the Hoopoe sharing ancient wisdom with all.

-And like Nils on a goose's back, I'm lifted up,
+And like The Adventures of Nils, I'm lifted up,

 reborn and refreshed by the Maguari Stork.